Chicago is a must for every urban traveler.

 Cheap Eats Chicago

 - Chicago Restaurant Week.
-Held in late January and early February each year, Chicago Restaurant Week is an opportunity for you to taste some of the city's best food and try great restaurants at a discount.
+Usually held in late winter, Chicago Restaurant Week is an opportunity for you to taste some of the city's best food and try great restaurants at a discount.
 During this time many restaurants have prix fixe menus.

-- Open table.
-With their rating system and $$ system to tell you how expensive a restaurant is, OpenTable.com helps guide you through choosing the type of food you want, the specific restaurant and then lets you book a table according to date and time based on availability.
+- Opentable.
+With their rating system and $$ system to tell you how expensive a restaurant is, OpenTable.com helps guide you through choosing the type of food and setting you want.
+With photos, reviews, menus and pricing, the system allows you to book a table according to real-time availability.
 Use OpenTable at home and as you travel and earn dining rewards.

 - Picnic in the park.
-With places to buy food nearby, Millennium Park is the perfect place for a picnic, people watching and, with luck, a free concert.
+With places to buy food nearby, Millennium Park is the perfect spot for dining in Chicago on a budget.
+You can enjoy a picnic, people-watching, and, with luck, a free concert.
 Try the 7th floor of Macy’s on North State St. for Frontera Fresco by award-winning chef-restaurateur, cookbook author, and television personality Rick Bayless.
 It's just a couple of blocks from the park.

 - Eater Chicago has their list.
-While the city's Michelin-starred restaurants get a lot of the attention, Eater Chicago has put together a list of more moderately-priced restaurants that give you your money's worth.
+While the city's Michelin-starred restaurants get a lot of the attention, Eater Chicago has a list of more moderately-priced restaurants that give you your money's worth.

 Budget Chicago: Where to Stay